avengerpenguin/avengerpenguin.com/Garden/Thoughtworks Tech Radar 27.md

 - Raises more questions around the ethics of using artists' work and style
 - More broadly, crowd-sourcing data with permission raises questions

+Carbon Aware SDK

+- Helps software to use less carbon

 ### Adopt

 Kotest